-By using a self-running presentation created in Microsoft PowerPoint 2010, you can communicate your information without a presenter.
+By using a self-running presentation, you can communicate your information without a presenter.
 For example, you can set up a presentation to run unattended in a booth or kiosk at a trade show or convention, or you can send a CD with a self-running presentation to a client.

 You can make most controls unavailable, so that your audience cannot make changes to your self-running presentation.
 Self-running presentations restart after they are finished and when they have been idle on a manually advanced slide for longer than five minutes.

 To package a self-running presentation to run on a CD, network, or computer, see Copy a presentation to a CD, network, or local disk drive.

 In this article

 Considering the interactive options for a self-running presentation

 When you design a self-running presentation, keep the environment in which the presentation will appear in mind — for example, whether the booth or kiosk will be in an unmonitored public place or whether supervision will be available.
 By keeping the environment in mind, you can better determine what elements to add to your presentation, how much control to give your audience, and what steps to take to prevent misuse.